gabriel-sztejnworcel/pipe-intercept/README.md

 # pipe-intercept
 #### Intercept Windows Named Pipes communication using Burp or similar HTTP proxy tools
 Named Pipes are very popular for interprocess communication on Windows.
-They are used in many application, including Windows Remote Procedure Call (RPC).
-The purpose of this tool is to allow security researchers and pentesters to perform security assessment for application that use named pipes.
+They are used in many applications, including Windows Remote Procedure Call (RPC).
+The purpose of this tool is to allow security researchers and pentesters to perform security assessment for applications that use named pipes.
 This project is inspired by the great [MITM_Intercept](https://github.com/cyberark/MITM_Intercept) project from CyberArk Labs.
 ### How Does it Work?
 The tool creates a client/server pipe proxy with a WebSocket client/server bridge.
 The WebSocket client connects to the WebSocket server through a proxy such as Burp.